Published business rates information

 We receive regular Freedom of Information Act (FOI) requests about business rates accounts, where the information is already publicly available.
 From this page you can download up-to-date lists of:

 Please note: If you make an FOI request for information which you can get from this page, you will be redirected here.

-You can view details of all live business rates accounts (CSV 1.6MB) (updated April 2019) for Central Bedfordshire Council.
+You can view details of all live business rates accounts (updated quarterly) for Central Bedfordshire Council.
 This includes the following information about each account:

 - account and property reference numbers

 - ratepayer name (companies only)